mdyd-dev/platformos-blog/README.md

 # Staging testing and deployment

-As there's no marketplace_builder folder use -p option for modules deploy
+As there's no marketplace_builder folder use `-p` option for partial deploy

-`mk deploy staging -p`
+    pos-cli deploy staging -p

 # Creating new release

 Please run release script and follow the instructions:

-`scripts/new_version.sh`
+    ./scripts/new_version.sh

 # Blog Setup Instructions